simei94/drtBlocking/README.md

-Simon's fance master thesis on dual-use of fleet vehiclesgit git
+Simon's fancy master thesis on dual-use of fleet vehiclesgit git